 European Foulbrood Disease

-The name of this disease is quite misleading since it is not confined to Europe alone.
-In terms of prevalence, this disease is less virulent when compared to AFB.
+The name of this bee disease is quite misleading since it is not confined to Europe alone.
+In terms of prevalence this disease is less virulent when compared to AFB.
 Some of its symptoms include dead larvae.
 Five to four day old larvae die within the bee colony.
 This disease is regarded as a stress disease in the honey bee colony.
 It occurs mostly during spring and early summer and does not manifest as spores.
 The disease can be acquired via contaminated brood food and can spread rapidly within no time around the gut of the larva.
 Scattered pattern of unsealed and sealed brood is also another sign of the disease.

-The main remedy for this disease is the hygienic behavior where the infested brood is removed by the bees.
-As the beekeeper, you should stimulate the hygienic behavior of the bees by changing the brood rearing conditions.
+The main remedy for this disease is the hygienic behavior of the bees where the infested brood is removed by the bees.
+As the beekeeper stimulate the hygienic behavior of the bees by changing the brood rearing conditions.
 The hive size should also be perfectly fitting to the strength of the bee colony.
 The hive should also be well ventilated.
 This disease has no chemical control measures.

 This is a well-known viral disease of honey bees.
-The disease was first discovered in Thailand in 1981.
+The disease was first discovered in Thailand in the year 1981.
 Currently it is spread across most countries globally.
 Reliable researches have even proven that the major distributors of the disease are the nurse bees.
 The young larvae get the disease through the worker bees’ brood-food gland secretions.
 The disease is prevalent during brood-rearing season and may not be noticed easily since it only affects a tiny percentage of the brood.

-The Sacbrood disease is easy to notice.
-Diseased larvae normally fail to pupate after 4 days.
+The Sacbrood disease is easy to notice once it has manifested.
+Disease larvae normally fail to pupate after 4 days.
 Instead, it remains within the cells with its head and thorax changing color.
 The color changes first off starts with white, then pale yellow, and eventually turn to dark brown.
 The skin of the larvae also toughens and its contents become watery.
 After a while the larvae dries out and remains loosely attached to the cell floor.

 Sacrood disease has no chemical treatments.
 The bee colony normally recovers on its own.
-However, the beekeeper can help prevent or fight it by stimulating behavioral hygiene within the bee colony.
-The disease is more prevalent during stressful periods such as food shortages, lack off food storage space, unhygienic hive conditions within the hive, other disease infestation and unbearable climatic conditions.
+However, the beekeeper can help prevent or fight it by stimulating behavioral hygiene in the bee colony.
+The disease is more prevalent during stress periods such as food shortages, lack of food storage space, unhygienic hive conditions within the hive, other disease infestation and unbearable climatic conditions.
 One advantage that bees offer with regard to this disease is the fact that they can detect infected larvae quickly and remove them from the beehive.